Belize Passport Ranking

-The Belizean passport currently ranks on the 52nd place according to the Guide visa index.
+The Belizean passport currently ranks on the 52nd place according to the Guide Passport Ranking Index.
 It provides visa-free access to 101 countries.
 Which grants it an overall medium mobility score.
 Belizean passport holders have visa-free access and visas on arrival to countries such as Singapore, the United Kingdom, Taiwan, Israel and Ireland.
 Belizean passport holders do however require a visa to enter about 125 destinations in the world, which requires some extended travel preparations.
 Some destinations where a visa is required are the entire European Union, the United States and Australia.

 Belize is a former British colony consisting of 6 districts.
 The most important districts are Belize, Cayo and Corozal.
 The country is situated in Central America bordered by Mexico, Guatemala and the Caribbean Sea.
 The nation’s terrain is relatively flat with swampy coastal terrain.
 Its climate is tropical, hot and humid.